elwayman02/hella-drunk/content/wotw-2021-whisky-shop.md

 ![Image of Linkwood 11 Year](/images/wotw-2021-linkwood-11.jpg)

-Distilled by Linkwood, this second exclusive bottling from Signatory Vintage was matured in a 1st Fill Bourbon Barrel for 11 years until last spring.
+Distilled by Linkwood, this second exclusive bottling from Signatory Vintage was matured in a first fill bourbon barrel for 11 years until last spring.
 For Bob, this one had a lot more ethanol on the nose; underneath that I detected notes of candied orange.
 The palate itself had a sweetness that reminded me of corn-based whiskies, yielding to a little spice on the fairly short finish.